 4 spots added - 121 photos shared

 Ilet à Ramiers is a small uninhabited rocky island located at the southern entrance to Fort-de-France bay.
 This spot, which is not easily accessible, is still wild and uncrowded.
-If the reef bordering the islet is in relatively poor condition, snorkelers can however spot a great diversity of Caribbean fish.
+Although the reef bordering the islet is in relatively poor condition, snorkelers can still spot a great diversity of Caribbean fish.

 The islet’s shore is rocky and steep, except at its southern end, where there is a small sandy cove and a pontoon.